google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/image-optimization.markdown

 Each format has its own set of pros and cons.
 Vector formats are ideally suited for images that consist of simple geometric shapes (e.g. logos, text, icons, and so on), and deliver sharp results at every resolution and zoom setting, which makes them an ideal format for high-resolution screens and assets that need to be displayed at varying sizes.

 However, vector formats fall short when the scene is complicated (e.g. a photo): the amount of SVG markup to describe all the shapes can be prohibitively high and the output may still not look "photorealistic".
-When that’s the case, that’s when you should be using a raster image format such as GIF, PNG, JPEG, or one of the newer formats such as JPEG-XR and WebP.
+When that's the case, that's when you should be using a raster image format such as GIF, PNG, JPEG, or one of the newer formats such as JPEG-XR and WebP.

-Raster images do not have the same nice properties of being resolution or zoom independent - when you scale up a raster image you’ll see jagged and blurry graphics.
+Raster images do not have the same nice properties of being resolution or zoom independent - when you scale up a raster image you'll see jagged and blurry graphics.
 As a result, you may need to save multiple versions of a raster image at various resolutions to deliver the optimal experience to your users.

 ## Implications of high-resolution screens

 {% include modules/takeaway.liquid list=page.key-takeaways.hidpi %}

 When we talk about image pixels, we need to distinguish between different kinds of pixels: CSS pixels and device pixels.
 A single CSS pixel may contain multiple device pixels - e.g. a single CSS pixel may correspond directly to a single device pixel, or may be backed by multiple device pixels.
-What’s the point?
+What's the point?
 Well, the more device pixels there are, the finer the detail of the displayed content on the screen.

 <img src="images/css-vs-device-pixels.png" class="center" alt="CSS vs device pixels">

 High DPI (HiDPI) screens produce beautiful results, but there is one obvious tradeoff: our image assets require more detail in order to take advantage of the higher device pixel counts.
 The good news is, vector images are ideally suited for this task, as they can be rendered at any resolution with sharp results - we might incur a higher processing cost to render the finer detail, but the underlying asset is the same and is resolution independent.

 On the other hand, raster images pose a much larger challenge because they encode image data on a per-pixel basis.
 Hence, the larger the number of pixels, the larger the filesize of a raster image.
-As an example, let’s consider the difference between a photo asset displayed at 100x100 (CSS) pixels:
+As an example, let's consider the difference between a photo asset displayed at 100x100 (CSS) pixels:

 <table>
 <thead>